Mobile Data for Moving Herd Management (MODHEM+)

 MODHEM+ for an integrated and sustainable digital service

 MODHEM+ was designed by SNV, who coordinates the project and ensures that it best meets the needs and expectations of agro-pastoralists.
-The project is based on a public-private partnership with ORANGE Burkina which commercially operates the GARBAL service since 2019 and also leads the marketing and promotion scheme, the Ministry of Animal and Fisheries Resources through the General Department of Pastoral Spaces and Developments (DGEAP) which certifies the disseminated information and supports in the proximity mobilisation of users, and the Hoefsloot Spatial Solutions which collects satellite data, processes them and makes them available to GARBAL users.
+The project is based on a public-private partnership with ORANGE Burkina which commercially operates the GARBAL service since 2019 and also leads the marketing and promotion scheme, the Ministry of Animal and Fisheries Resources through the General Department of Pastoral Spaces and Facilities (DGFOMR) which certifies the disseminated information and supports in the proximity mobilisation of end users, and the Hoefsloot Spatial Solutions which collects satellite data, processes them and makes them available to GARBAL users.

 A component focusing on facilitating pastoral mobility for greater impact